-Pilates is a great form of exercise and you don’t need to visit a studio to benefit from many of the principles taught in a formal class.
-In fact, Pilates is taught to equip you with practical things you can do every day to keep healthy, fit and help manage stress.
+Pilates is a great form of exercise but you don’t need to visit a studio to benefit from many of the principles taught in a formal class.
+Pilates is taught to equip you with practical things you can do every day to keep healthy and fit, and help manage stress.
 Here are some elements of practical pilates anyone can do, regardless of your fitness background:

 P–osture – Be mindful of your posture throughout the day.
 When your body is in proper alignment, all your body systems work optimally.
 You’re also less likely to favor muscle groups, which over time can make you vulnerable to injury.
 So, sit up straight and lift and open your shoulders.
 When you get up from your chair, pay attention to how you stand and move.
 The beginning of good posture is becoming aware of how you carry your body right now, so you can correct it going forward.

 R–epitition – Repeated activities will build strength, whether you are lifting two ten pound weights or a toddler.
 Use the time with your kids to play and lift them.
 Make sure you are in good alignment, bend your knees when lifting, and stop if you start to feel sore.
 Make it fun and include the kids.
 Do leg lifts while you’re standing at the stove or sink, controlling your movements, or practice “ballet” with your little girl.
 Kids love it when their parents enter their world, and you can exercise at the same time.